colbyn/colbyn/BLOG.md

 I swear i’ve read about this as it concerns derivative free optimization heuristics.
 Just as in a *mere* computer model, so too will be our inevitable demise!

+**PPS**

+While I’ll probably be dead by then, karma will one day apply to society at large.

 ## 2025-2-14

 ### Naming Conventions